Orlando Arcia Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.7 K/9, which ranks 18th in the league.
+- The Giants pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.

-- Walker gets the start for the Giants, his 11th of the season.
-He is 4-2 with a 2.14 ERA and 53 strikeouts in 46 1/3 innings pitched.
+- Beck will take the mound to start for the Giants, his first this season.

-- The right-hander last appeared in relief on Wednesday, when he threw a scoreless third of an inning against the Philadelphia Phillies without surrendering a hit.
+- The 27-year-old righty came out of the bullpen in his last outing this season, one of 28 appearances so far.

-- In 34 games this season, the 27-year-old has put up a 2.14 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .244 to opposing batters.
+- In 28 games this season, he has compiled a 3.34 ERA and averages 7.6 strikeouts per nine innings while opposing batters are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.